Hertler Market Signal Update

-The Smart Money Index again climbed just above the 50-day moving average.
+The Smart Money Index rallied once again to the declining 50-day moving average, which has acted as resistance for well over a year.
 A declining trend can be considered bullish because of the sometimes inverse relationship between the SMI and stock prices.
-However, the minor divergence between the new S&P high and the lack of a new low in the SMI continues, and is a concern.

 The smart money OEX put/call ratio has fluctuated in a range that can be defined as bearish around 1.9 and bullish around 1.4.
-The ratio plunged well below 1.4, which is the “buy” area.
-This should be quite bullish.
+The ratio, unchanged from last week, remains well below 1.4 and is bullish.

-The equity put/call ratio fell to the lowest level in several years.
-It is very bearish.
+The total put/call ratio fell to a new low, which is bearish.

 The small cap/DJIA ratio rose a bit last week.
 A rising ratio is bullish, but peaks in the ratio often occur at small cap highs.
 Unless the ratio makes a new high again, it is a bearish indication.

 The ratio of the NASDAQ Composite to the S&P 500, after falling sharply, is attempting, thus far unsuccessfully, to make a new high.
 A new high would be bullish for stocks.